 Appropriate Vaccine Usage

-This metric measures the percent of long-term care patients who received the flu and pneumonia vaccines.
+This is a measure of the percent of long-term care residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy